JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/custom-homotopy.md

 ```

 Alternatively we could also construct the homotopy directly and give it to `solve` together with start solutions.
-Note that in this case we have to ensure that our homotopy is already homogenous.
+Note that in this case we have to ensure that our homotopy is already homogeneous.